hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 To keep UI components simple, prefer putting version normalization/upconversion into a small helper that the renderer calls (instead of scattering version checks through the view code).

+Suggested pattern: implement a helper like `normalizeMarketReportSummaryWidgets(payload)` and keep all `payload.version` branching inside that helper.

 All invariants in this section apply to `version = "v1-summary-widgets"`.
 Future versions may refine these rules but must maintain compatibility for historical reports.

 Maintenance:

 - Any change to `MarketReportSummaryWidgets` or its invariants should update this playbook in the same PR.
+- Any change to summary-generation behavior (normalization, truncation, defaulting, failure handling) should update the “Generator invariants” section in the same PR.
 - Reviewers should always cross-check changes across:
   - `src/market/types.ts`
   - `src/market/summaryWidgets.ts`
   - `src/components/report/ReportSummary.tsx`

+PR review rule: if `src/market/summaryWidgets.ts` changes in a way that affects the summary payload contract, the playbook update is part of the change.

 ## Creates